|

 224. spoke

-support consisting of a radial member of a wheel joining the hub to the rim
+a rod joining the hub of a wheel to the rim

 That would be the case if each person in the development process spoke a different natural language like English, French, Spanish, German, Chinese, Japanese, etc.